 What does an ultrasound scan involve?

 You lie on a couch and an operator places a probe on your skin over the part of your body to be examined.
 The probe is a bit like a very thick blunt pen.
 Lubricating jelly is put on your skin so that the probe makes good contact with your body.
 The probe is connected by a wire to the ultrasound machine, which is linked to a monitor.
 Pulses of ultrasound are sent from the probe through the skin into your body.
-The ultrasound waves then echo ('bounce back') from the various structures in the body.
+The ultrasound waves then bounce back as echoes from the various structures in the body.

 The scan is painless and takes about 15-45 minutes, depending on which parts of the body are being examined.
 A record of the results of the test can be made as still pictures or as a video recording.